tinyvision-ai-inc/tinyclunx33_public/Docs/appnote_debugging_usb_video.md

-To tell if the enumeration did succeed, the `lsusb` command (Linux), `ioreg -p IOUSB` command (Mac OSX), or [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) (Windows) should show an entry for the tinyCLUNX33, named 'tinyVision.ai tinyCLUNX33" by default.
+To tell if the enumeration did succeed, the `lsusb` command (Linux), `ioreg -p IOUSB` command (Mac OSX), or [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) (Windows) should show an entry for the tinyCLUNX33, named "tinyVision.ai tinyCLUNX33" by default.

 In all case, upon error preventing the device to be detected, the host-side system logs and Zephyr-side logs will contain precious information about what happened.